Jordan Brewster

-Jordan Lindsey Brewster (born September 27, 1999) is an American professional soccer player who plays as a defender for Liga MX Femenil side Club América, on loan from National Women's Soccer League club Bay FC.
+Jordan Lindsey Brewster (born September 27, 1999) is an American professional soccer player who plays as a defender for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the West Virginia Mountaineers.

 Early life

 Brewster was born in Canton, Ohio, and attended Hoover High School.
 Brewster played youth club soccer with Internationals SC, playing both as a goalkeeper and forward.

-West Virginia
+College career

 Brewster attended West Virginia University, where she played as a defender for the West Virginia Mountaineers from 2018 to 2022.
 In five years, she played in 101 games, scoring 9 times and registering 11 assists.
 West Virginia made the NCAA Division I Tournament three times during that span, their furthest appearance being in the Round of 16 in 2019, Brewster's freshman season.

 Club career

-Kristianstads DFF

 Brewster went undrafted in the 2023 NWSL Draft and afterwards signed in Sweden with Kristianstads DFF on February 2, 2023, for the 2023 and 2024 seasons.
 She made 21 total appearances for the club, including 17 in the league and 4 in the 2022–23 Svenska Cupen, where she made her debut for the club in a 1–0 away win to FC Rosengård.
 She also scored her lone goal for the club in the cup competition, the first goal in a 6–2 group stage win against Alingsås FC United on March 11, 2023.